anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Upon receiving a vStatus artifact, the registrar MUST process it as described in {{Section 5.7 of !RFC8995}}.
 Due to the Registrar-Agent in the middle, the registrar MUST in addition verify the signature of the vStatus and that it belongs to an accepted device of the domain based on the `serial-number` field of the IDevID certificate contained in the JWS Protected Header of the vStatus.

-According to {{Section 5.7 of !RFC8995}}, the registrar SHOULD respond with an HTTP 200 OK without a response body in the success case or fail with an HTTP error status code.
+According to {{Section 5.7 of !RFC8995}}, the registrar responds with an HTTP 200 OK without a response body in the success case or fail with an HTTP error status code.
 The registrar MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.

 The registrar SHOULD proceed with the audit-log request to the MASA as in BRSKI described in {{Section 5.8 of !RFC8995}}.